olumidesan/roi-screenshot/README.md

 ## Create a screenshot by clicking the edges of the area you want to capture.

 ### Background
 This project is a prerequisite to another I'm currently working on that deals with text recognition from images.
-I have an app on my phone (FooView) that allows me select a text from an image/video/anything really and then translates it to text immediately.
+I have an app on my phone (FooView) that allows me draw a boundary box around an image/video/anything really, and then extracts text from the resulting image [almost] immediately.
 I usually do this a lot for links, so I'll just paste the generated text in my browser and go.
 A demo can be seen [here](https://twitter.com/_Olums/status/1066411959950692353)
 I have no app that does that on my laptop so I'm creating one for my use.
 The steps are simple: select an area with text I want to extract, create an image, then extract the text using ML.
 This repo is just stage one.

 ## Requirements